Naveenpv67/SpringBoot-SampleProject/README.md

 | BatchUpdate         | func (t *ReadWriteTransaction) BatchUpdate(ctx context.Context, stmts []Statement) ([]int64, error) | Groups one or more DML statements and sends them to the database in a single RPC. | Batch Operation          |
 | BatchUpdateWithOptions | func (t *ReadWriteTransaction) BatchUpdateWithOptions(ctx context.Context, stmts []Statement, opts QueryOptions) ([]int64, error) | Groups one or more DML statements and sends them to the database in a single RPC with options. | Batch Operation          |

-Now, all methods are arranged based on their type of operation within the same tabular column.
-Let me know if you need any further assistance!
+Now, all 27 methods are correctly arranged based on their type of operation within the same tabular column.
+Let me know if you need any further adjustments!